Rudy Giuliani Butt-Dialed NBC News Reporter, Discussed The Bidens, Fraud, & Needing Cash

 “It’s a sad situation,” the lawyer to the president added.
 “You know how they get?
 Biden has been been trading in on his public office since he was a senator.”

-Then, Giuliani reportedly shifted the conversation to the former Vice President and 2020 presidential hopeful’s son, Hunter.
+Then, Giuliani reportedly shifted the conversation to the former vice president and 2020 presidential hopeful’s son, Hunter.

 “When he became vice president, the kid decided to go around the world and say, ‘Hire me because I’m Joe Biden’s son.’
 And most people wouldn’t hire him because he had a drug problem,” Giuliani said.